iggredible/Learn-Vim/ch2_buffers_windows_tabs.md

 # Buffers

-A buffer is the in-memory text of a file.
-When you open a file in Vim, it creates a new buffer.
-From your terminal, open a new file `file1.js`:
+A buffer is a in-memory space where you can write and edit some text.
+When you are opening a new file in vim its content will be bind to a new buffer:
+  1. From within vim, open a new buffer `:new` (create a new empty buffer)
+  2. From your terminal, open a new file `file1.js` (create a new buffer with `file1.js` bind to it)

+If your buffer isn't bind to a file yet but you want to save its content, you can save it with `:w </path/to/file>`.

 ```
 vim file1.js